 ECSS-E-ST-20-07_0080123

-Synthesized measurement receivers shall step in one-half bandwidth increments or less, and the measurement dwell time shall be as specified in Table 5-2.
+Synthesized measurement receivers shall step in one-half bandwidth increments or less, and the measurement dwell time be as specified in Table 5-2.

 ECSS-E-ST-20-07_0080124

 For equipment that operates, such that potential emissions are produced at only infrequent intervals, times for frequency scanning shall be increased such than any emission is captured.